delston-aaron/SDLC-real-world-analysis/README.md

 ## **Repository Structure**

-/SDLC_Netflix_Analysis │── /Diagrams # Contains all figures used in the report │── /LaTeX # LaTeX source files for the report │ ├── sdlc_netflix.tex # Main LaTeX document │ ├── SDLC_Project_Report_LaTeX.pdf # Compiled PDF version of the report │ ├──  /Word # Microsoft Word version of the report │ ├── sdlc_netflix.docx # Word document with the same content as the PDF │── README.md # This file
+/SDLC_Netflix_Analysis │── /Diagrams # Contains all figures used in the report │── /Bin # Contains all temporary files and word file versions │ ├── sdlc_netflix.tex # Main LaTeX document │ ├── SDLC_Project_Report_LaTeX.pdf # Compiled PDF version of the report │ │── README.md # This file

 ---